East End Theater

 23223

-A classic, although worn and not kept up as it should be, Art Deco style theater in downtown Richmond, VA.
-It opened in 1938 and closed in 1970.
-It was designed by Henry Carl Messerschmidt, who also was architect of the Lee Theater (now the Grace Street Theater) and Bellevue Theater in Richmond.
+A classic, Art Deco style theatre in downtown Richmond, VA.
+It opened on November 7, 1938 with Robert Taylor in “The Crowd Roars”.
+It was designed by Henry Carl Messerschmidt, who also was architect of the Lee Theatre (now the Grace Street Theatre) and Bellevue Theatre in Richmond.
+It was closed in 1970.

 The current owner of the East End Theater is looking to sell what is left after she gutted the building.
 She planned to transform the East End Theater into her home but unfortuately left the building blighted and vacant where it serves as a reminder of the once thriving neighborhood theater.
 Church Hill residents hope there is someone interested in purchasing and restoring this Art Deco theater with historic tax credits and/or other incentives for restoration projects.
 To learn more about our neighborhood and the East End Theater, visit www.chpn.net